Skip to main content

 Flow

 • A very important factor in planning a reception, is the “flow” of the evening.
 You don’t want to take too long between your events/activities (i.e. toast, cake cutting, etc.) so that your guests start to get bored.
 There are many subtle cues, and some not so subtle, that tell a professionals dj that his crowd is getting restless.
-When this happens the DJ will move into action to get the party started and stays on track and is a success.
+When this happens, the DJ will move into action to get the party started and stay on track and is a success.

 Music to Select Before Dancing